jlevy/lft/lft.md

 Engineers are now writing more and software just by using English and natural-language specifications and docs.
-Developers of Claude Code now say most (perhaps even 90%) of Claude Code's own codebase is now written in Claude Code.
+Developers of Claude Code now say most (perhaps even 90%) of Claude Code’s own codebase is now written in Claude Code.
 This is a remarkable fact.

-It's now tempting to say English is the new programming language, and LLMs are the new compilers.
-(On Twitter, and you'll see similar statements almost every day.)
+It’s now tempting to say English is the new programming language, and LLMs are the new compilers.
+(On Twitter, and you’ll see similar statements almost every day.)

-I hope by now you'd agree with me that this isn't the most insightful way to frame what is happening.
+I hope by now you’d agree with me that this isn’t the most insightful way to frame what is happening.

 English in the form we normally use it is far too ambiguous and imprecise to express the